 - increase your protein and calories

-- · manage your diet
+- manage your diet

 - deal with common eating problems that may arise

-Tips for increasing protein:
+Vegetarian options for increasing protein:

-Food How to Use Skim milk powder/soy milk powder Add to cold foods such as milkshakes, yogurt, puddings, custard and smoothies.
+Food How to Use Skim milk powder / soy milk powder/soy milk/soy yogurt Add to cold foods such as milkshakes, yogurt, puddings, custard and smoothies.
 Add to foods such as mashed potatoes, cooked cereals, cream soups and sauces, hot chocolate and casseroles.
 Add to baked goods such as pancakes, muffins, biscuits, etc. Make 'double milk' by adding 1⁄4-1⁄2 cup of powder to 1 cup of whole milk.

-Tips for increasing protein (continued)
+Vegetarian options for increasing protein (continued)

 Food How to Use Cheese Grate or cut up in casseroles and salads.
 Use soft cheeses like goat cheese, brie, cream cheese etc. Melt on top of potatoes, eggs, pasta, cooked vegetables, and stews.
 Eat with muffins, fruit, and breads.
 Melt in sauces, dips, and soups.
 Eggs Eat fried, mashed, scrambled, boiled or poached.
-Add chopped or sliced into potato or tossed salads, sandwich fillings, and casseroles.Use extra eggs when baking and cooking.
+Add chopped or sliced into potato or tossed salads, sandwich fillings, and casseroles.
+Use extra eggs when baking and cooking.
 Peanut, pumpkin seed, and sunflower seed butter Add to muffin, cookie, pancake, and waffle mixes.
-Spread on crackers, bread, fruit, and vegetables.
-Stir into warm cereals, ice cream, yogurt, and milkshakes.
-Beans, lentils, grains and chickpeas Add to casseroles, soups, stews, salads, chili, dips and spreads.
-Spread hummus on soft bread or use as a dip.
-Use white rice, quinoa, bulgur, or wild rice as side dishes.
-Meat, fish, poultry Add to casseroles, soups, pasta, salads, omelets, quiche and rice.
-Use ground meat to cut down on chewing.
-Spread pâté on bread and crackers.
+Sumower seed butter Spread on crackers, bread, fruit, and vegetables.
+Stir in warm cereal, ice cream, yogurt, and milkshakes.
+Nuts, seeds (if mouth and throat are not sore) Sprinkle ground nuts and seeds on ice cream, yogurt, puddings, cereals, stews and salads.
+Mix with dried fruit for trail mix. • Add ground nuts to muffin and cookie mixes.
+Beans, lentils, grains, chickpeas and Textured Vegetable Protein Add to casseroles, soups, stews, salads, chili, dips and spreads.
+(TVP) Spread hummus on soft bread or use as a dip. • Use white rice, quinoa, bulgur, or wild rice as side dishes.

-Tips for increasing protein (continued)
+Vegetarian options for increasing protein (continued)

 Food How to Use Tofu Mix silken style into smoothies, sauces, soups and chowders.
 Add to casseroles, soups, and stews.
 Cubed for stir fry.
-Crumble for a scrambled egg substitute.
+Crumble for a scrambled egg alternative.
 Wheat germ and ground flaxseed Sprinkle onto yogurt and cereal.
 Add to muffin, cookie, pancake and other mixes.
 Nutritional yeast Sprinkle on casseroles, vegetables, and salads.
 Nutritional supplements Examples are Ensure® and Boost®.
 Most people drink nutritional supplements straight from the bottle.
-But: If you find them too sweet add a pinch of salt, blend in tofu, plain yogurt, water or milk If you find them too thick, dilute with milk or water If you prefer warmer liquids, you could heat the supplement up but not to boiling.
-You could also add instant coffee to chocolate or vanilla supplement for a café au lait or café mocha Milk shakes/smoothies are also supplements that you can make at home by adding skim milk powder/protein powder.
+But: If you find them too sweet, blend in tofu, plain yogurt, or milk If you find them too thick, dilute with milk If you prefer warmer liquids, you could heat the supplement up but not to boiling.
+You could also add instant coffee to chocolate or vanilla supplement for a café au lait or café mocha Milk shakes/smoothies are also supplements that you can make at home by adding skim milk powder/protein powder/soy powder.
 Experiment with some of your favorite foods and new recipes.

-Tips for increasing calories:
+Vegetarian options for increasing calories

-Food How to Use Fruits and vegetables On soft cooked vegetables, add a cream sauce, cheese, margarine, butter, and/or oil.
+Food How to Use Fruits and Vegetables On soft cooked vegetables, add a cream sauce, cheese, margarine, butter, and/or oil.
 Use avocado in sandwiches and dips.
 Make fruit into crisps or cobblers and top with ice cream or whipping cream.
 Choose fruit packed in syrup.
 Add butter, margarine, heavy cream, plain yogurt, or sour cream to mashed potatoes.
 Use mayonnaise or salad dressings.
 Put peanut butter on apples, bananas, celery or carrots.
 Add fruit to smoothies.
 Grain products Spread butter or margarine on soft bread and muffins.
 Use whole milk or yogurt on cereal.
 Add honey, brown sugar, or peanut butter to warm cereal.
-Add breadcrumbs, oatmeal, or wheat germ to mixes, meat loafs, or hamburgers.
-Use jams, jellies, honey, brown sugar, or syrup on cereals, pancakes, french toast and waffles.
+Add breadcrumbs, oatmeal, or wheat germ to mixes for vegetarian burgers.
+Use jams, jellies, honey, brown sugar, or syrup on cereals, pancakes, French toast and waffles.